rafaelmaframg/TFL-London/README.md

 d) Point your browser to the end point http://localhost:8000/results to see historical data

-e) Point your browser to the end point http://localhost:8000/api to see tfl api
+e) Point your browser to the end point http://localhost:8000/api to see tfl-api

  Some representative screenshots